jagracar/multisign-app/documentation.md

    In particular, it should be able to administer the [Teia marketplace contract](https://github.com/teia-community/objkt-swap/blob/3.0.0/smart-py/marketplace.py) (update the fees, include new tokens to trade on the site, pause swaps and collects, and more).
- - User actions (votes) should be registered for future evaluation and archival purposes.
+ - User actions (votes) should be stored in the contract for future evaluation and archival purposes.

 Based on these requirements, a small group of Teia Community members started to develop a multisig smart contract in the last days of November 2021.
 Few days later a prototype was deployed